 First, check your existing homeowners or renters policy to find out if it includes coverage for ID theft or if identity theft is available as an optional coverage.
 If coverage isn’t already included, is identity theft insurance worth it?
 It depends on the policy’s coverage.
 The NAIC advises consumers to read each policy’s fine print carefully.

 Identity theft policies probably won’t differ by much, if at all.
-Our advice is to contact your local agent to ask about adding identity theft insurance to product that you might already have.
+Our advice is to contact your local agent to ask about adding identity theft insurance to a product that you might already have.
 Below are some of the leading companies that offer identity theft coverage in alphabetical order.

 Allstate’s identity theft insurance is only available as an add-on to a property policy.
 Allstate’s identity restoration coverage provides both restorative and preventive services.